Defending champion Eagles edge Cowboys 24-20 in wild, lightning-delayed NFL season opener

 The game ended at 12:18 a.m.

-Hurts wore out a defense without Micah Parsons on TD runs of 4 and 8 yards — no legal tush push needed.
-Saquon Barkley also ran for a 10-yard score, even if his final rushing total of 60 yards was minuscule compared to the last season when he topped 2,000 yards.
+Hurts wore out a defense playing without Micah Parsons for the first time since he was traded to Green Bay on TD runs of 4 and 8 yards — no legal tush push needed.
+Saquon Barkley also ran for a 10-yard score, even if his final rushing total of 60 yards was minuscule compared to last season when he topped 2,000 yards.

 Hurts punctuated one score by chucking the ball into the stands and shrugging his shoulders much like his friend and mentor, Michael Jordan, who received a nice ovation when he was shown on the big screen.

-“I think our discipline wasn’t in it early in the game,” Hurts said.
-"Great job by our defense being able to battle and respond.
-Guys stepped in and filled those roles.
-We came into this game talking about discipline and focus, and we’ll leave it saying the same things.”
+“Yeah, you have a special guest, a special friend in attendance, there's only one thing you can do and that's win,” Hurts said.

-Hurts, Barkley and the rest of the Eagles spent a pregame ceremony where the team raised their 2024 championship banner inside the locker room, per the wishes of coach Nick Sirianni.
+Hurts, Barkley and the rest of the Eagles spent a pregame ceremony inside the locker room when the team revealed their 2024 championship banner, per Sirianni's wishes.

-“It’s a new team.
-It’s a new journey.
-We got tested tonight," Hurts said.
-"We know how they are when Dak is back and they’ve got their crew all together.
-We’ve played better football, but it’s always good to say that and find a way to win.”
+“I’m proud of everybody weathering the different adversities that came our way today,” Hurts said.
+“It’s always good to get a win.”

-Jalen Carter headed right back inside only moments after the banner was raised.
+Even the victory came with a major headache.
+Carter headed right back inside to the locker room when he was tossed only moments after the banner was unveiled.

 Prescott and Carter exchanged words after the opening kickoff, and Carter spit on Prescott’s jersey before backing away.
 Prescott quickly motioned to a nearby official who threw the flag and sent Carter packing.
 Fans booed as Carter walked off slowly, the standout defensive tackle holding his helmet in his hands behind his back.